EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 right and the power to decide what ideas and information are deserving of their adherence.
-"The general rule is that the speaker and the audience, not the government, assess the value of the information presented.”
+"The general rule is that the speaker and the audience, not the government, assess the value of the information presented."
 By validating Florida’s rule, today’s majority is complicit in the Bar's censorship.
 For these reasons, I dissent from the opinion of the Court and from its judgment.